Building a public Shopify application

 The Shopify API gem allows you to effortlessly make API calls to Shopify.
 Sinatra is a lightweight web framework for Ruby that you’ll use to quickly develop your web application.
-You’ll also be using HTTParty to perform HTTP requests.
-As mentioned previously, the dotenv gem will allow you to load environment variables from an external configuration file.
+You’ll also be using HTTParty to make HTTP requests.
+As mentioned before, the dotenv gem will allow you to load environment variables from an external configuration file.

-dotenvgem is invoked in order to import the parameters defined in the
+dotenvgem is invoked to import the parameters defined in the

 .envfile that you created.

-@tokens), which will be used to store the access tokens granted to us by Shopify.
+@tokens), which will be used to store the access tokens granted to the application by Shopify.

 Sinatra uses routes to invoke a particular method when a client sends an HTTP request to the specified address.